sadab-halim/Interview-Questions/README.md

 - Presentation Layer {Responsibility of the Host}
 - Application Layer {Responsibility of the Host}

-## Summary of Layers ✅
+## Summary of Layers
 - **Physical Layer:** It provides a physical medium through which bits are transmitted
 - **Data Link Layer:** It is used for error free transfer of data frames
 - **Network Layer:** It is responsible for moving the packets from source to destination
 - **Transport Layer:** It provides reliable message delivery from process to process
 - **Session Layer:** It is used to establish, manage and terminate the sessions
-- **Presentation Layer:** It is responsible for translation, compressions encryption
+- **Presentation Layer:** It is responsible for translation, compressions and encryption
 - **Application Layer:** This layer provide the services to the users

 ## TCP/IP Model